handpoint/handpoint.github.io/about.md

     - title: Products
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico16.svg
       description: >
-        <p>Handpoint is singularly focused on providing the best payments platform experience possible.
-To that end, we’ve made it seamless for our partners to integrate leading card readers, reach new markets, and build in nextgen capabilities to provide the highest amount of flexibility and power to our customers.</p>
+        <p>Handpoint is singularly focused on providing the best payments platform for SaaS.
+To that end, we’ve made it seamless for our partners to integrate solutions from face-to-face to across the globe, to reach new markets, and to build in nextgen capabilities to provide the highest amount of flexibility and control.</p>
 leadership:
   title: <br><br>Meet our leadership team
   description: >